 Sauvignon Blanc is becoming a bit too popular.
-I keep waiting for someone to come up with a “Housewives of Beverly Swills” bottle of Sweet Sauvignon, or possible a White Sauvignon (you know, like a White Zinfandel).
+I keep waiting for someone to come up with a “Housewives of Beverly Swills” bottle of Sweet Sauvignon, or possibly a White Sauvignon (you know, like a White Zinfandel).
 Thankfully, that hasn’t happened yet.
 Maybe the growing love of this grape won’t jump the shark.
 And that would be a good thing.

 The wine is closer to the New Zealand model than the French.
 It offers up grapefruit and a hint of gooseberry.
 There is a clear note of lemon zest along with a spike of pineapple on the palate.
 The finish moves toward fresh grass, white pepper, and apple skin.

 There is a richer quality than expected here, which may be due to aging in old oak barrels for about a half year before bottling.